-This one is probably the most difficult part because the balance is very thin: if you make the track too empty it will be monotonous and boring, if too dense — oversaturated and flat.
+This one is probably the most difficult part because the balance is very thin: if the track is too empty, it will be monotonous and boring, if too dense — oversaturated and flat.

 A good track must “breathe”.
 Empty and filled space on a track is like breathing and exhaling, like yin and yang, like Tom and Jerry are so different but necessary for each other.

-Here are some examples of how the elements in the track “breathe” to form a nice groove together:
+Here are some examples of how the elements in the track “breathe”, forming a nice groove together:

 I hope it helps.